cedricwalter/cedricwalter.github.io/_posts/2004-09-05-tracking-problems.md

 **verify**

 - Thrust bearings in the rotor head installed properly (not reverse)?
-- Radial bearings in the head not damaged? -&gt; change them
+- Radial bearings in the head not damaged? -> change them
-- Bearings in the blade holders are moving -&gt; loctite the bearing or replace blade holders, or buy 'upgrade' metal blade holders
+- Bearings in the blade holders are moving -> loctite the bearing or replace blade holders, or buy 'upgrade' metal blade holders

 **actions**